 We are early in our development efforts and we have not initiated Clinical Trials for any of our product candidates to allow for development of such candidates as drug product candidates.
 In addition, as an organization, we have not yet commenced or completed any Clinical Trials.
 We recently completed our AXA1125-003 Clinical Study of AXA1125 and AXA1957 and plan to conduct a Clinical Trial of AXA1125 for NASH subject to allowance by the FDA.
-Pending completion of our ongoing Clinical Study of AXA1665, subject to supportive data and allowance by FDA, we plan to conduct Clinical Trials of AXA1665 for OHE.
+We also recently completed our AXA1665-002 Clinical Study of AXA1665 and plan to submit an IND and conduct a Phase 2 Clinical Trial of AXA1665 for OHE subject to allowance by the FDA.
 AXA4010 is currently being studied as a non-drug product under food regulations in an ongoing Clinical Study, although the ultimate pathway under which we will develop AXA4010, AXA2678 and future other product candidates is subject to change depending on a number of factors.
 We were formed in 2008, have no products approved for commercial sale as drugs or marketed via other regulatory pathways (e.g., non-drug products such as dietary supplements) and have not generated any revenue from product sales.
 Our ability to generate product revenue or profits, which we do not expect will occur for many years, if ever, will depend on the successful development and eventual commercialization of our product candidates, which may never occur.

 Our limited operating history may make it difficult to evaluate our technology and industry and predict our future performance.
 Specifically, to date we have conducted Clinical Studies for our product candidates to evaluate safety and tolerability and impact on normal structure and function only in healthy subjects or subjects with certain disease conditions.
 For product candidates we develop under an IND with patient populations reflecting the desired indication for such product candidate, the physiological structure and function data we observed in our Clinical Studies for such product candidate may not be replicated in or be consistent with results from Clinical Trials and such product candidate may not meet therapeutic efficacy endpoints in Clinical Trials.
-For instance, while we recently announced positive top-line data in our AXA1125-003 Clinical Study, including reductions in liver fat content and markers of fibroinflammation, such results may not be replicated in larger Clinical Trials.
+For instance, while we recently announced positive top-line data in both our (i) AXA1125-003 Clinical Study, including reductions in liver fat content and markers of fibroinflammation and (ii) AXA1665-002 Clinical Study, including a balancing of plasma amino acids, stabilizing ammonia levels and an increase in neurocognition, such results may not be replicated in larger Clinical Trials.